Edgar Allan Poe’s eeriest tale may be the real-life mystery of his unexplained death.

 3. Poe died of alcoholism

 This prevailing death theory is also the most problematic when you start to dig around.
 Rufus Wilmont Griswold penned Poe’s obituary shortly after his death.
 While a colleague of Poe’s, Griswold was also one of his biggest rivals.
 The not-so-fond memorial painted Edgar as a friendless soul prone to addiction.
 The following year, Griswold published a posthumous collection of Poe’s work, in which he concocted outright lies about the author as a hopeless drunk.
 Even Poe’s close associate in Baltimore Dr. Joseph E. Snodgrass – a fervent advocate of the temperance movement – saw an opportunity in Poe’s death, repeatedly blaming it on the evils of drink.
-For the record, Poe did struggle with alcohol – though evidence suggests he was trying to get sober.
+For the record, – though evidence suggests he was trying to get sober.
 Perhaps he still took a deadly spill from the wagon that rainy night in October.

 4. Poe died of rabies